carbon-design-system/carbon-icons/docs/usage.md

 ### Inline SVG

-If you're unable to use the recommended SVG sprite or `svgxuse`, you can inline SVG directly into your HTML.
+If you're unable to use the recommended SVG sprite (bluemix-icons.svg) or `svgxuse`, you can inline SVG directly into your HTML.

-Visit bluemix-icons and browse the [svg folder](https://github.ibm.com/Bluemix/bluemix-icons/tree/master/svg) for any icons you want to use.
-(Remember, svg subfolders contain deprecated icons.
-Don't use these).
+Use npm to install bluemix-icons and you'll have access to production-ready SVG files in the [dist](https://github.ibm.com/Bluemix/bluemix-icons/tree/master/dist) folder.

+Note that SVG files in dist folder only include most current icons reflected in bluemix-icons.svg and design-system website.
+Files in svg/subfolders are deprecated and should not be used.

 ### Main files